wsams/wixir/README.md

 Note, both quick start guides (with and without a database) create an application in your git clone.
 Ideally you would create a directory somewhere else on your filesystem and copy all scripts (`.sh` files) and `docker-compose.yml` there before performing any of the actions.
 This is not necessary if you want to see how this project works, but for a real project it is recommended.

+This project was developed on both MacOS and Linux and assumes you have BASH, `docker`, and `docker-compose` installed, and Docker running on your system.
+You should still be able to use Docker for Windows, but you will have to manually run the docker commands found in the shell scripts.

 # Quick Start (no database) (without ecto)

 ```